Khidr: Comparative mythology

-In various accounts al-Khidr has been linked to the figure of Dhu al-Qarnayn, who is commonly identified as Alexander the Great.
+In various accounts al-Khidr has been linked to the figure of Dhu al-Qarnayn, who is commonly identified as Alexander the Great, although many Islamic scholars have rejected this claim as Alexander the Great was a polytheist.
 In one version, al-Khiḍr and Dhul-Qarnayn cross the Land of Darkness to find the Water of Life.
 Dhul-Qarnayn gets lost looking for the spring but al-Khiḍr finds it and gains eternal life.
 According to Wahb ibn Munabbih, quoted by Ibn Hisham, King Ṣaʿb was given the epithet Dhu al-Qarnayn by al-Khidr after meeting him in Jerusalem.
 There are also several versions of the Alexander Romance in which al-Khiḍr figures as a servant of Alexander the Great.
 In the Eskandarnāma by an anonymous author, al-Khiḍr is asked by Dhul-Qarnayn to lead him and his armies to the Water of Life.
 Al-Khiḍr agrees, and eventually stumbles upon the Water of Life on his own.
 Khidr's role is expanded in the 13th-century Sīrat al-Iskandar, where he is Alexander's companion throughout.

 Some scholars suggest that al-Khiḍr is also represented in the Arthurian tale Sir Gawain and the Green Knight as the Green Knight.
 In the story, the Green Knight tempts the faith of Sir Gawain three times.
 The character of al-Khiḍr may have come into European literature through the mixing of cultures during the Crusades.
 It is also possible that the story derives from an Irish myth which predates the Crusades in which Cú Chulainn and two other heroes compete for the curadmír, the select portion given to champions, at feasts; ultimately, Cú Chulainn is the only one willing to let a giant — actually a king who has magically disguised himself — cut off his head, as per their agreement.

 In certain parts of India, al-Khiḍr is also known as Khawaja Khidr, a river spirit of wells and streams.
 He is mentioned in the Sikandar-nama as the saint who presides over the well of immortality, and is revered by both Hindus and Muslims.
 He is sometimes pictured as an old man dressed in green, and is believed to ride upon a fish.
 His principal shrine is on an island of the Indus River by Bhakkar in Punjab, Pakistan.

+In Iraq, a cultural holiday known as Eid Khidr Elias is celebrated by Iraqi Arabs, Yazidis, and Turkmens.
+In Baghdad, there's a shrine claimed to belong to al-Khidr where Iraqi social gatherings for the holiday materialize.

 In The Unreasoning Mask by famed science fiction writer Philip José Farmer, while Ramstan, captain of the al-Buraq, a rare model spaceship capable of instantaneous travel between two points, attempts to stop an unidentified creature that is annihilating intelligent life on planets throughout the universe, he is haunted by repeating vision of meeting al-Khiḍr.